Read-The-Question/rtq-review/src/pages/md/papers/merchant-taylors-school--11-plus--maths--9999--practice-paper-3.md

 \end {aligned}
 $

-Let's use value of a2, a3 and a4 in first equation to get the value of a1
+Lets use value of a2, a3 and a4 in first equation to get the value of a1.

 $
 \begin {aligned}